Skip to Main Content UACCM logo

 ENGLISH LYRICS AVAILABLE ON ANIMESONGLYRICS.COM

-Sailor Moon Crystal's 1st Opening, "MOON PRIDE", was performed by j-pop idol group Momoiro Clover Z. Its visuals depict Usagi joining forces with her fellow Sailor Guardians to battle the forces of evil.
+Sailor Moon Crystal's first opening, "MOON PRIDE", was performed by j-pop idol group Momoiro Clover Z. Its visuals depict Usagi joining forces with her fellow Sailor Guardians to battle the forces of evil.
 It also depicts the Moon Kingdom in its prime, an ancient civilization that holds special meaning for the Guardians.

 CLOSED CAPTIONS PROVIDED BY MOMOIRO CLOVER Z CHANNEL